tylabs/dovehawk/README.md

 Indicators are downloaded automatically every 6 hours.
 Indicators should expire after 7 hours if removed from MISP.

 Indicators are downloaded and read into memory.
 Content signatures in signatures.sig are MISP Network Activity->bro items downloaded from MISP.
 Bro must be restarted to ingest the content signatures.
+To do this automatically we recommend restarting bro using broctl and a restart cron described in included file INSTALL.md

 ## Screencaps